Tony Popovic: Coaching career

-After retiring, Popovic moved into an assistant coach's role with Sydney FC, where he remained until February 2011, when he returned to England and to Crystal Palace as first team coach, after former teammate Dougie Freedman was appointed manager.
+After retiring, Popovic moved into an assistant coach role with Sydney FC, where he remained until February 2011, when he returned to England and to Crystal Palace as first team coach, after former teammate Dougie Freedman was appointed manager.

 Western Sydney Wanderers

 On 17 May 2012, Popovic was announced as inaugural manager of A-League club Western Sydney Wanderers.
 He joined the club on a four seasons deal after requesting to be released from the final year of his contracted role as assistant manager of Crystal Palace.
 In Wanderers' first season, Popovic was named A-League Coach of the Year after finishing first in the league.
 In the 2013–14 season Popovic led Wanderers to the 2014 AFC Champions League Final in the club's first attempt in the competition.
 They defeated Al-Hilal in the final, becoming the first Australian team to win the tournament.
 As a result of this achievement, Popovic was named as the 2014 AFC Coach of the Year.
 With poor recruiting, the loss of assistant coach Ante Milicic, and a gruelling schedule of matches, the 2014–15 season saw Popovic's team finish ninth in the league and eliminated from the group stage of the 2015 AFC Champions League.
 Despite an unfavorable season Popovic signed a new three-season deal with Western Sydney Wanderers, which would keep him at the club helm until 2018.